sigscalr/helm-chart/README.md

 If k8sExporter or logsExporter is enabled, then a ClusterRole will be created to get/watch/list all resources in all apigroups.
 Which resources and apiGroups can be edited in serviceAccount.yaml

-### Storage options
+## Storage options

 Currently, only `awsEBS` and `local` storage classes provisioners can be configured by setting `storage.defaultClass: false` and setting the required configs.
 To add more types of storage classes, add the necessary provisioner info to [`storage.yaml`](charts/sigscalr/templates/storage.yaml).

-It it reccomended to use a storage class that supports volume expansion.
+It it recommended to use a storage class that supports volume expansion.

 Example configuration to use an EBS storage class.
 ```